danielcarter/danielcarter.github.io/_lesson_plans/web_design_publishing/01_intro_to_internet.md

 - The internet is not one thing for everyone.
 - People's choices shape the internet.
-- The internet has changed a lot.
+- The internet has changed a lot, and it's still changing.

+- Go over syllabus.
+- Go through presentation.
+	- After evolution section, talk about the documentary.
+Questions below.
+	- After the demographics section, do the group activity below.

 - Split into three groups (talk about Pew fact sheets as you introduce groups):
 	- One group is relatively high-income Americans.
 (No change.)